Wabel/zoho-crm-copy-db/README.md

 For now, the previous value of a record is only used in the Tag case.
 Here an example of the synchro:
 If a record is updated (previous tags: `tag1;tag2`, new tags: `tag1;tag3`) then the synchro will first update the other columns, then, it will update the tags (Zoho API is handling the tags in a different way).
 In the case of a delete (previous tags: `tag1;tag3`, new tags: `null`), the synchro will check the previous value stored in teh tracking table, and will remove the tags via the API.

+Fix an issue in the method to fetch records updated from Zoho where some NULL fields were not skipped correctly even if present in tracking table.

 ### 3.2.4